Generating Hard Examples for Pixel-wise Classification: Related Works

-{\bf Hard Example Mining.} Sung and Poggio~\cite{KSungMITAIMemo1994} firstly introduced hard negative mining (also known as bootstrapping) that trains the initial model with randomly chosen negatives and adapts the model to a hard negatives that consist of false positives of the initial model.
-Thereafter, hard example mining has been widely used in various applications such as pedestrian detection~\cite{LBourdevECCV2010,NDalalCVPR2005}, human pose estimation~\cite{LBourdevICCV2009,HLeeACCV2012}, action recognition~\cite{SMajiCVPR2011}, event recognition~\cite{HLeeWACV2015}, object detection~\cite{PFelzenszwalbTPAMI2010,RGirshickTPAMI2016,KHeTPAMI2015,TMalisiewiczICCV2011}, and so on.
+{\bf Hard example mining.} Sung and Poggio~\cite{KSungMITAIMemo1994} first introduced hard negative mining (also known as bootstrapping) that trains the initial model with randomly chosen negatives and adapts the model to hard negatives that consist of false positives of the initial model.
+Thereafter, hard example mining has been widely used in various applications such as pedestrian detection~\cite{LBourdevECCV2010,NDalalCVPR2005}, human pose estimation~\cite{LBourdevICCV2009,HLeeACCV2012}, action recognition~\cite{SMajiCVPR2011,HLeeCVPRW2014}, event recognition~\cite{HLeeWACV2015}, object detection~\cite{PFelzenszwalbTPAMI2010,RGirshickTPAMI2016,KHeTPAMI2015,TMalisiewiczICCV2011}, and so on.
 There are alternative ways to find hard examples using heuristic~\cite{RGirshickICCV2015} or other hard example selection algorithms~\cite{SRenTPAMI2017,JUijlingsIJCV2013}, which avoid training multiple times.
+Kellenberger et al.~\cite{BKellenbergerTGARS2019} use active learning, which requires human intervention to assign labels to critical examples and address the problem of the small number of positive samples.

-Shrivastava et al.~\cite{AShrivastavaCVPR2016} introduced online hard example mining which, for every training iteration, carries out hard example mining that chooses examples with high training loss.
+Shrivastava et al.~\cite{AShrivastavaCVPR2016} introduced online hard example mining, which, for every training iteration, carries out hard example mining that chooses examples with high training loss.
 However, it is too exhaustive to evaluate all examples on each iteration.
-Hence, when using a very large example set like our problem, it is impractical to examine all examples for each iteration.
+Hence, when using an extensive example set like our problem, it is impractical to examine all examples for each iteration.
 Therefore, we use OHEM in a cascaded fashion to randomly select a subset of examples and then perform efficient mining on it.

+{\bf CNN used for detecting natural phenomena in marine environment.} Since CNN has provided promising performance in image classification~\cite{GChenTGARS2018,XFengTGARS2020,XYaoTGARS2021}, there have been several attempts to use it in the marine environment.
+CNNs have been effectively used for detection of coral reefs~\cite{AKingCVPRW2018,AMahmoodICIP2016}, classification of fish~\cite{GDingOCEANS2017,ZGeICIP2015,RMandalIJCNN2018}, detection of oil from shipwreck~\cite{MNietoHidalgoTGARS2018,JZiniTGARS2020}, and so on.
+However, applying deep neural network to detect objects-of-interest in the marine environment has been quite limited due mainly to difficulties in acquiring large amounts of annotated data, unlike general object detection applications.
+In this paper, we devise a CNN training strategy coupled with an advanced network architecture tailored to red tide detection while minimizing human labeling efforts.